 Most New Zealanders can join KiwiSaver even if you are not working.
 You must be living or normally living in New Zealand and be a New Zealand citizen (or entitled to permanent residence).

 Are there any Government incentives to be gained by enrolling in KiwiSaver?

 Yes there is!
 For every $1 you save into your KiwiSaver account, the Government will contribute $0.50, up to $521.43 each KiwiSaver year — provided that you are 18 or older, not yet entitled to withdraw for retirement and mainly living in New Zealand.

 When can I access my KiwiSaver funds?

 How easy is it to change KiwiSaver provider?

 Changing providers is really easy.
 Just complete our application form and return it with the relevant proof of identity and residential address.
 We then update Inland Revenue and your ongoing contributions will be immediately redirected to us.
 We then contact your current provider and arrange for the funds they have to be transferred to us.
-They have 35 days to pass the funds to us once we have sent them a request.
+They have 10 working days to pass the funds to us once we have sent them a request.
 We do not charge a fee for our transfer service (you may wish to check if your current KiwiSaver provider charges an exit fee) and basically once you've sent the application form to us we take care of the rest on your behalf — easy!